Luracast/Restler-API-Explorer/README.md

 We modified Swagger UI so that it can be placed along with a [Restler](https://github.com/Luracast/Restler/) based API Server for API Discovery and Exploration.

 Swagger UI is a dependency-free collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation and sandbox from a [Swagger-compliant](https://github.com/wordnik/swagger-core/wiki) API.
 Because Swagger UI has no dependencies, you can host it in any server environment, or on your local machine.

+Rester API Explorer is currently targeting swagger 1.1 specification.

 How to Use It
 -------------